-Summary : Embark on a 14-day, 5-star expedition to ythe Baffin Sea.
+Summary : Embark on a 14-day, luxury expedition through the Baffin Sea.
 Your first port of call will be Greenland's Northwest Coast, home to majestic icebergs and colorful villages encircled by mountains and basalt formations.
 Meet the community and learn about Greenland's Inuit culture.
-Marvel at the glacier of Disko Bay, a UNESCO World Heritage Site, and visit Paul Emile Victor Base which holds artifacts and relics of French polar expeditions.
-North Greenland reveals remote villages where the last bear hunters and narwhal fishers live following ancestral traditions in the Arctic tundra.
+Marvel at the astounding glacier of Disko Bay, a UNESCO World Heritage Site, and visit Paul Emile Victor Base which holds artifacts and relics of French polar expeditions.
+North Greenland reveals remote villages of the Arctic tundra where the people live by following their ancestral traditions handed down from generation to generation.
 Observe ruins of ancient Inuit civilizations and discover Savissivik, the largest “iceberg graveyard” in Greenland.

-Board your charter flight in Paris taking you to Kangerlussuaq where the ship awaits your arrival.
+Board your included flight in Paris taking you to Kangerlussuaq where the ship awaits your arrival.
 Embark your vessel for introductions to experienced crew and fellow travelers.
-Settle in to life on board as your cruise begins its voyage.
+Settle in to life on board as your cruise begins.

 At the heart of Disko Bay, a UNESCO World Heritage Site, Ilulissat Icefjord provides an extraordinary spectacle of surreal beauty.
 Sculptural icebergs continue on their timeless journey, shimmering with eternal light.
 Vast pieces of ice break off from the bergs rejoining the inexorable movement of the sea.
 Close by lies the town of Ilulissat, the region’s principal destination.
 Encircled by icebergs, it has retained a unique mix of traditional Arctic life, with multicolored wooden houses, huskies and leather tanners who still use the ancient methods of their ancestors.

 Cruise along the Northwestern shores of Greenland to Upernavik Fjord.
-Roughly 70 km long and located between two island chains, Upernavik Fjord empties into Baffin Bay.
+Located between two island chains, Upernavik Fjord empties into Baffin Bay.
 Continuing north, discover Melville Bay which is called Qimusseriarsuaq by the local people, meaning "the great dog sledding place".
 Watch for wildlife and birds while sharing travel experiences with fellow passengers.

-Conclude the expedition and disembark in Kangerlussuaq.
-Transfer to the airport for your return charter flight to Paris.
+Disembark in Kangerlussuaq after breakfast and transfer to the airport for your charter flight to Paris.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions - and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips.com is not responsible for itinerary changes.